 State's governors may request various assets to aid responders.
 The governor may elect to activate portions or the entirety of the state's National Guard.
 National Guard troops may assist with responses from large-scale emergency medical incidents to chemical, biological, radiological, nuclear, and explosives (CBRNE) and provide search and rescue teams.

 At the federal level, a variety of support services are available to assist responders in mitigating and responding to incidents.

-The Federal Government also can assist local responders with the direct mobilization of teams from across the country.
+The Federal Government can assist local responders with the direct mobilization of teams from across the country.

 In the same vein as the ASPR TRACIE system, the Department of Homeland Security created the Homeland Security Information Network (HSIN).
-This network allows users to send alerts and notifications, situational updates and other documents of interest to other users.
+This network allows users to send alerts and notifications, situational updates, and other documents of interest to other users.
 While this system is secured by the Department of Homeland Security, users with the appropriate levels of access can request compartmentalized access to specific sections of need.
-Some of these sections include emergency medical services, emergency management, a critical infrastructure, state, and local jurisdictional sites.
+Some of these sections include emergency medical services, emergency management, critical infrastructure, state, and local jurisdictional sites.